 At the second appointment, the temporary sealant is removed.
-Drs.
-Dan or Julie will then make sure that the inlay or onlay fits correctly.
+Dr. Dan or Dr. Julie will then make sure that the inlay or onlay fits correctly.
 If the fit is satisfactory, the inlay or onlay will be bonded to the tooth with a strong resin and polished to a smooth finish.

 Considerations for Inlays and Onlays